Programme - Day 1

 In markets, great expectations have a tight relationship with great returns--if it's past returns you care about.
 If you're focused on the future, the reverse is true.
 When expectations are high, so is risk.
 As we look across markets today, we see all sorts of things that only make sense with great expectations: valuations in the US, crowding in stockmarkets, faith in low inflation, and concentrations in adviser portfolios, to name just a few.
 Looking at individual assets provides a different perspective.
 While expectations are high in some areas, they are depressed in others.
 For independent-minded investors, the neglected parts of markets provide opportunities to improve diversification, reduce risk, and enhance long-term returns.

-Rob Perrone, Investment Counsellor, Orbis
+Speakers: Rob Perrone, Investment Counsellor, Orbis

 Join our business leaders as we explore the complexities of equipping and future-proofing a thriving financial advice practice.